NeoNexusX/MassFlow/docs/CONTRIBUTING_EN.md

 ## Release and Versioning
 - Semantic Versioning: `MAJOR.MINOR.PATCH`; bump `MAJOR` for public API or data format changes.
 - Changelog: maintain `CHANGELOG.md` with features, fixes, and breaking changes.
-- Release flow: merge to `dev` → tag → generate Release Notes → update docs.
+- Release flow: merge to `main` → tag → generate Release Notes → update docs.

 ## Contact
 - For questions or support, open an Issue in the repository; or @ module owners in PR discussions.